cavani12345/Awesomity-backend-challenge/README.md

 Run the following command to start development server
 - php artisan serve

+Before running php artisan serve make sure apache and mysql server Are also running.

 ## API endpoints with authentication

 Remember that database tables contains no data,therefore you are highly recommended